 The word ‘Maafa’ is derived from a Kiswahili word meaning great tragedy.
 The term today collectively refers to the 500 hundred years of suffering of people of African heritage through Slavery, imperialism, colonialism, apartheid, rape, oppression, invasions and exploitation.
 The African Holocaust is a pan-African discourse on the global historical and contemporary genocide against the mental and physical health of African people.Read more

+When you think about South Africa two issues define its political, economic and cultural landscape; race and wealth disparity.
+Almost everything else is an outcrop of those two forces.
+If South Africa is one of the most beautiful and richest countries in Africa it is a beauty and wealth experienced by a minority of the people within its borders.
+If South Africa has fast internet, beautiful roads, nice game parks, low house prices, luxury malls, all of this is most experience by a minority.
+The prosperity of South Africa is vulgarly disproportionately divided.
 Without knowing much about South Africa what do you think when you hear South Africa?
 Especially in terms of its greatest challenges?
 I mean there is the legacy of apartheid and the wealth divide between White settlers and the native people.
 South Africa has made itself the poster child of xenophobia.
 There is massive crime problem, there is a serious crisis of morals, there are fatherless homes, rampant social issues, there is a massive educational problem, there is electricity issues.
 Where in the world does “securing our border” factor into all of this?Read more

 Africans demand Reparations for the multiplicity of genocides and crimes that have been committed against the sons and daughters of Africa by the nations, governments, and institutions of Europe and North America.Read more